South Australia help & support services

 Review: Information, links and services for South Australian government services supporting early intervention and other treatments for alcohol-related issues.
 Also includes links to prevention resources for parents, youth, pregnant women and specialist indigenous services.
 Use the search tool to narrow information to your interests.
 Note: This is a review and star rating of the provider’s website and the information on it, not a review of the quality of the services that are promoted.

-Review: An overview of SA Police services related to reducing the harms related to AOD use and misuse in communities throughout the state.
+Review: An overview of SA Police response to issues related to reducing the harms related to AOD use and misuse in communities throughout the state.
+Adopting a harm reduction role it aims to reduce supply, reduce demand and reduce drug related harm.
 Provides links to the state and national drug strategies.

 Review: A comprehensive alcohol and drug treatment program adopting a harm reduction approach and targeting Vietnamese young people and their families.
 Services include assessment, counselling, drug diversion and a clean needle program.
 Community AOD education through schools, community groups and workshops for young people and their families.
 Services are culturally appropriate and information is available in English and Vietnamese.

 Review: A long-established peer support initiative embracing a 12-step program which encourages men and women recovering from alcohol dependence to develop fellowship, to share their experiences and to encourage abstinence and sobriety.
 Contact details for SA metropolitan and country meeting locations.
 Volunteers provide the additional support of a 24 hour telephone helpline service.
 A new feature of the website is a user-friendly online assessment tool to help individuals decide if they can benefit from the support and fellowship of a local AA meeting.